-Having a brand new heating solution installed to cut your energy bills seems to be not enough, especially if your property is retrofit.
+Having a brand new heating solution installed to cut your energy accounts seems to be not enough, especially if your property is retrofit.
 To maximise your savings and have a warmer home there are some improvements that need to be done beforehand.
 Here are some useful DIY tips for insulating your house, though some professional aid might still be required if you are not skilled enough.
 One way or another, try to compare pricing quotes to have a better option.
-Here in Husky Heat Pumps, for instance, we have a longtime expertise in domestic heating solutions to help you check your house insulation conditions and choose the best heat pump model for your home.
+Here in Husky Heat Pumps Ltd., for instance, we have a longtime expertise in domestic heating solutions to help you check your house insulation conditions and choose the best heat pump model for your privacy building.
 Just visit us to request a free quote .

 Keep cold draughts out

 British energy efficiency organisations found out that almost half of domestic properties in the UK require doorway and windows renovation.
 Costs for new insulating materials and installation works may vary, but that is worth the effort.
 After all the gaps and cracks are repaired you can drastically reduce the heating costs and make your building be much comfortable to live in wintertime.
 Your annual saving will be quite promising after you do draught-proofing.